yitiangf/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 ### Registration

-The core module of OCM managing the lifecycle of the managed clusters.
+The core module of OCM manages the lifecycle of the managed clusters.
 The registration controller in the hub cluster can be intuitively compared to a broker that represents and manages the hub cluster in terms of cluster registration, while the registration agent working in the managed cluster